altoo-ag/akka-kryo-serialization/README.md

 #### sbt projects

-To use the latest release of akka-kryo-serialization in sbt projects you just need to add this dependency:
+To use the latest stable release of akka-kryo-serialization in sbt projects you just need to add this dependency:

-`libraryDependencies += "io.altoo" %% "akka-kryo-serialization" % "1.1.0"`
+`libraryDependencies += "io.altoo" %% "akka-kryo-serialization" % "1.1.5"`

 #### maven projects